kgao144/kgao144/README.md

 ```
 I graduated from Georgia Southern University with degrees in Computer Science and Mechanical Engineering.
-I am currently enrolled in a program at Georgia Institute of Technology.
+I am currently in my graduate degree at Georgia Institute of Technology.
 My interests lie in Simulation Engineering, artificial and interactive intelligence, and Software Engineering and Development and I am seeking opportunities in these or related fields.
 ```